whoisYeshua/webpack-simple-boilerplate/README.md

 #### [Plugins](https://babeljs.io/docs/en/plugins)

 - [`react-refresh/babel`](https://www.npmjs.com/package/react-refresh) - This package implements the wiring necessary to integrate Fast Refresh (HMR) into Babel.
 Work closely together with [`@pmmmwh/react-refresh-webpack-plugin`](https://github.com/pmmmwh/react-refresh-webpack-plugin) _(Only in development mode)_
+- [`@babel/plugin-transform-runtime`](https://babeljs.io/docs/babel-plugin-transform-runtime) - A plugin that enables the re-use of Babel's injected helper code (replace the direct function insertion into the code with import) to save on codesize.

 ### [PostCSS](https://postcss.org/)